 Prairie Farm man arrested for 7th OWI

 Aug.
-21—Authorities arrested a Prairie Farm man in Polk County Friday afternoon who they say was driving under the influence of alcohol.
+22—Authorities arrested a Prairie Farm man in Polk County Friday afternoon who they say was driving under the influence of alcohol.

-Niesen is being charged with operating a motor vehicle while intoxicated-seventh offense and for possession of drug paraphernalia, the state patrol said.
+Niesen is being charged with seventh offense-operating a motor vehicle while intoxicated and for possession of drug paraphernalia, the State Patrol said.

 Niesen had not been charged in the incident as of Saturday afternoon.